Table of Contents

 - Patellar tendinitis.
 This is a condition that results when the connective tissue between the kneecap and the shinbone becomes irritated and inflamed.
 The condition is most commonly seen in people who engage in sports or other activities that put repetitive stress on the knee, such as running, basketball, and soccer.

-Symptoms of patellar tendonitis include pain and stiffness in the knee, particularly when climbing stairs or after sitting for long periods of time.
+Symptoms of patellar tendonitis include pain and stiffness in the knee, particularly when climbing stairs or after sitting for long periods.

 Assessing the Severity of Knee Injuries